Ivory Coast cocoa farmers threaten to boycott industry sustainability programs

-YAMOUSSOUKRO (Reuters) - Ivory Coast’s cocoa farmers union will withdraw from chocolate industry sustainability programs if companies try to avoid paying a premium aimed at combating farmer poverty, it said on Thursday.
+YAMOUSSOUKRO (Reuters) - Cocoa farmers in Ivory Coast said on Thursday they would withdraw from chocolate industry sustainability programs if companies try to avoid paying a premium aimed at combating farmer poverty.

 The world’s top producer introduced a $400 per tonne premium this season, known as a living income differential (LID), to increase farmer wages.

-“We are suspending our collaboration around sustainability and certification programs with chocolate makers and manufacturers who will oppose payment of the LID,” the farmers union said in a statement.
+“We can stop our activities for one or two years.
+We don’t think industrials can do the same,” Penetirgue Soro, the president of one of the groups, told reporters, arguing that farmers could turn instead to crops like cassava and rubber.

+Cocoa regulators in Ivory Coast and neighbouring Ghana, which together produce about two-thirds of the world’s cocoa, accused Hershey and Mars this week of trying to get around paying the LID.

-Ivorian and Ghanaian cocoa regulators this week accused Hershey of sourcing unusually large volumes of physical cocoa on the ICE futures exchange in order to avoid the LID, and said they will cancel all cocoa sustainability schemes that the U.S.-based company runs in their countries.
+They said they would cancel all cocoa sustainability schemes that Hershey runs in their countries, accusing it of sourcing unusually large volumes of physical cocoa on the ICE futures exchange in order to avoid the LID.

 Writing by Edward McAllister; Editing by Aaron Ross and Bernadette Baum